umbraco/UmbracoDocs/umbraco-cloud/release-notes/overview-2024.md

 ### Key Takeaways

 * **Sustainability Dashboard** - The Sustainability Dashboard is available now to all Umbraco Cloud users.
 This tool is part of our ongoing commitment to supporting greener, more sustainable cloud solutions.
-We’re excited to see how it helps you in your journey towards a more eco-friendly digital presence
+We are excited to see how it helps you on your journey towards a more eco-friendly digital presence.

 ### [May 2024](2024-05-releasenotes.md)